winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 347\.
 “King Mahāsudarśana’s countenance was more radiant than usual.
 His noble woman treasure thought, ‘Now, the great king’s appearance is better than usual.
 What does this portend?’
 {: #p347}

 348\.
-She then said to the Great King, ‘Your countenance is [better than] usual now.
+“She then said to the Great King, ‘Your countenance is [better than] usual now.
 Is this a sign of some change?
 Are you going to discard your life?
 Now, the white elephant treasure is the best of the 84,000 elephants that are decorated with gold and silver and wear jewels.
 They are the King’s own possessions.
 Please stop and consider this for a moment.
 Enjoy being with them; don’t be so ready to discard your life and forsake the people.
 {: #p348}

-349\.
-“There’s also the powerful horse king who is the best of 84,000 horses … the wheel treasure that’s the best of 84,000 chariots …. the magic jewel treasure that’s the best of 84,000 jewels … the beautiful woman treasure who’s the best of 84,000 women … the householder treasure who’s the best of 84,000 householders … the army general treasure who’s the best of 84,000 warriors … Kuśavātī is the best of 84,000 cities … the correct Dharma hall is the best of 84,000 halls … the great, correct tower is the best of 84,000 towers … the treasure ornamented [seat] is the best of 84,000 seats … the softest [clothing] is the best of 84,000 garments … You have 84,000 kinds of food that have unique flavors.
+349\. “‘There’s also the powerful horse king who is the best of 84,000 horses … the wheel treasure that’s the best of 84,000 chariots …. the magic jewel treasure that’s the best of 84,000 jewels … the beautiful woman treasure who’s the best of 84,000 women … the householder treasure who’s the best of 84,000 householders … the army general treasure who’s the best of 84,000 warriors … Kuśavātī is the best of 84,000 cities … the correct Dharma hall is the best of 84,000 halls … the great, correct tower is the best of 84,000 towers … the treasure ornamented [seat] is the best of 84,000 seats … the softest [clothing] is the best of 84,000 garments … You have 84,000 kinds of food that have unique flavors.
 All these many treasures are the King’s possessions.
 Please stop and consider this for a moment.
 Enjoy being with them; don’t be so ready to discard your life and forsake the people.’
 {: #p349}

 350\.
 “King Mahāsudarśana answered the woman treasure, ‘Your service to me up until now has been kind and dutiful.
 Your words were never crude.
 Why is it now that you say this?’